Gunnerus/gunnerus/README.md

  - The "reserver" app is intended to encapsulate the main functionality of the reservation system.
 Other stuff will be placed in separate apps as appropriate during the development process.

 ## Installation notes
- - Requires (virtual) environment with Django and django-bootstrap3
+ - Requires (virtual) environment with Django, django-extra-views and django-bootstrap3
  - Typical dev setup:
       - Working directory with two folders, "env" and "gunnerus"
       - "gunnerus" folder contains this repository